csspacecoast/www/content/resources.md

 ## Christian Science Lectures

-Many lectures are happening each week around the world, and most are broadcast online.
+Many lectures are happening each week around the world, and some are broadcast online.
 You can use ChristianScience.com's
 <a href="https://www.christianscience.com/find-us/find-a-lecture" rel="external">Find a lecture</a>
 page to search through the upcoming lectures.